Teradata/stacki/README.md

 ## I know whatever, what does Stacki do?

+* Install OS.
+* Configure OS.
 * Configure RAID controllers and partitioning (both customizable).
 This means you never have to touch a monitor and keyboard to customize the RAID configuration on machines, not even once.
 Set-up the RAID controller configuration via spreadsheet, ingest it, and install.
 The RAID will be configured on first installation with no human interaction required.
-* Install OS.
-* Configure OS.
 * Configure networking.
 This includes configuring multiple network interfaces, multiple network types: IB, 10G, 1G, and authenticated SSH password-less access at boot.
-* Leave you to be productive, to focus on more interesting problems.
 * Machines are disposable.
 Everything is built from the ground up programmatically.
 Recovering from disasters is a simple rebuild.
 * Data is preserved across reinstalls.
-* Integrates with DevOps tools: Ansible, Puppet, Chef,
+* Integrates with DevOps tools: Ansible, Puppet, Chef, Salt.
+* Leave you to be productive, to focus on more interesting problems.